HMCS Whitehorse: Operational history

 In October 2015, Whitehorse deployed with Brandon off the Pacific coast of North America as part of Operation Caribbe.
 During their deployment, Whitehorse performed one seizure of a smuggling vessel.
 In total, seven seizures were performed interdicting a total of nearly 9,800 kg of cocaine.
 The two ships returned to Canada in December.
 In 2018, Whitehorse deployed south into the eastern Pacific Ocean as part of Operation Caribbe alongside sister ship Edmonton.
 The two ships participated in the intercept and seizure of 2856 kg of illegal drugs.
 Edmonton and Whitehorse returned to Esquimalt on 3 May.
 In June and July 2018, Whitehorse and sister ship Yellowknife were deployed off the coast of southern California while taking part in RIMPAC 2018.
 Whitehorse and Yellowknife both deployed to the Pacific as part of Operation Caribbe on 15 March 2019.
 The two ships returned to Esquimalt on 16 May, having participated in the interception of 2,657 kg of cocaine and 55 lb of illicit marijuana.
 Whitehorse deployed from Esquimalt with Nanaimo on 10 February 2020 for Operation Caribbe off western Central America for three months.
 The two ships were recalled from their mission early on 19 March due to the COVID-19 pandemic.

+In July 2025 it was announced that HMCS Whitehorse and seven of her sister ships would be decommissioned before the end of the year.
+The ship was decommissioned on 29 September 2025 at Esquimalt.